microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgRoleManagementEntitlementManagementRoleDefinition.md

 # New-MgRoleManagementEntitlementManagementRoleDefinition

 ## SYNOPSIS
-Create new navigation property to roleDefinitions for roleManagement
+Create a new unifiedRoleDefinition object for an RBAC provider.
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)

 ## SYNTAX